 Despite the pace of these unrelenting disasters, first responders remained steadfast, and the city utilized planning resources developed after the 2010 disaster to address these challenges head-on.
-This included approving the 2020 updated Multi-Hazard Mitigation Plan, continuously updating the Multi-Hazard Mitigation Plan, continuously updating the Mashville Emergency Response Viewing Engine (NERVE), to provide a digital overview of hazard areas, road closures, shelters, and food and water distribution centers; and use of Mashville Situational Awareness for Flooring Events (SAFE)'s predictive analytics capabilities.
+This included approving the 2020 updated Multi-Hazard Mitigation Plan, continuously updating the Nashville Emergency Response Viewing Engine (NERVE), to provide a digital overview of hazard areas, road closures, shelters, and food and water distribution centers; and use of Nashville Situational Awareness for Flooring Events (SAFE)'s predictive analytics capabilities.
 These tools are critical components of Nashville's urban-resilience and climate-adaption strategy and work to address the immediate risks disasters and security threats pose to public health and safety.